 A Track Record of Inclusion and Social Impact

-The firm has an active equality and CSR focus, working with organisations such as the LGBT Foundation and engaging with programmes that help create safe, inclusive spaces for marginalised communities.
+The firm has an active equality and CSR focus, working with organisations such as the LGBT Foundation and championing initiatives designed to create safe, inclusive spaces for marginalised communities.
+This commitment comes through in their ongoing support for LGBTQIA+ people, including sponsoring Manchester Law Society’s Pride Afternoon Tea in aid of The Proud Trust, helping LGBTQ+ young people feel seen, supported, and celebrated.

-These are not just “branding exercises”; they sit right at the intersection of community, inclusion, and leadership.
+These initiatives are not “branding exercises”; they reflect a sincere, sustained commitment to inclusion, representation, and community leadership.

 Why Slater Heelis and RISE Make Sense Together